MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Optional_Task_1.md

 1. In the body of Pages, paste the link to your **briefing.docx** document created in Task 2.

-1. Click below the inserted document and select the Copilot logo next to the text "Use Copilot or just start typing...".
+1. Select below the inserted document and select the Copilot logo next to the text "Use Copilot or just start typing...".

 1. Type the following example prompt, or try your own prompt: